matthetherington/matthetherington.github.io/_posts/2019-10-04-writing-maintainable-react-tests-with-jest-and-enzyme.md

 title:  "Writing Maintainable React Tests with Jest & Enzyme"
 ---

-When looking for approaches to testing  React components, you will find a multitude of different approaches each with their own merits and drawbacks.
+When looking for approaches to testing React components, you will find a multitude - each with their own merits and drawbacks.
 I'm not sure whether a single, correct approach even exists but after writing a great many of these tests I've stumbled across a few helpful ideas that, when put into practice, will make your tests an asset rather than a nuisance.

 As your application code grows, your test code will grow accordingly (hopefully anyway!) and often you'll have as much or more test code than application code.
 The sheer volume of this code makes keeping it maintainable a necessity.